LLNL/merlin/docs/source/modules/installation.rst

  cp results/* ${HOME}/merlinu/cert_rabbitmq

-The rabbitmq docker microservice can be added to the previous ``docker-compose.yml`` file.
+The rabbitmq docker service can be added to the previous ``docker-compose.yml`` file.

 .. literalinclude:: installation/docker-compose_rabbit.yml